zesterer/chumsky/guide/tutorial.md

 # Chumsky: A Tutorial

-*Please note that this tutorial is kept up to date with the `main` branch and not the most stable release: small details may differ!*

 In this tutorial, we'll develop a parser (and interpreter!) for a programming language called 'Foo'.

 Foo is a small language, but it's enough for us to have some fun.
 It isn't